GLOBAL MARKETS-Europe worries spark share sell-off, Spain yields jump

 Yields on Spain’s 10-year bond topped 6 percent for the first time in a week.

-Traders and investors active in the market have realized that despite reduced risks, the ECB’s bond-buying program does not resolve all the problems in the euro zone, said Philip Shaw, an economist at Investec.
+Traders and investors active in the market have realized that despite a reduction in risks, the ECB’s bond-buying program does not resolve all the problems in the euro zone, said Philip Shaw, an economist at Investec.

-The FTSEurofirst 300 of top regional shares fell 1.8 percent, about double the decline on Wall Street.
+The FTSEurofirst 300 of top regional shares fell 1.7 percent, but Wall Street didn’t fall as hard.

-Slowing global growth is likely to crimp company profits.
-Caterpillar Inc cut its 2015 earnings outlook on Monday, as have FedEx Corp and Norfolk Southern, both of which are economic bellwethers because of their shipping roles.

-“Buyers have reached a point of exhaustion after FedEx and Caterpillar and the like, all of whom pointed to economic weakness,” said James Dailey, portfolio manager at TEAM Asset Strategy Fund in Harrisburg, Pennsylvania.

-U.S. government debt prices rose for an eighth straight session as worries that Spain’s reluctance to ask for a full-blown bailout would prolong Europe’s debt crisis, supporting a bid for safe-haven debt.
+U.S. government debt prices rose for an eighth straight session as worries that Spain’s reluctance to ask for a full-blown bailout would prolong Europe’s debt crisis, supported a bid for safe-haven debt.

 Brent crude oil, the global benchmark, fell more than 1 percent to below $109 a barrel.